 As Australia’s involvement in international response and recovery operations has increased over the past decade, so has the number of government agencies contributing specialist capabilities and expertise to these operations.
 In this context, the need for effective interaction and enhanced preparedness between agencies is crucial to the success and effectiveness of operations.

 This essay discusses how military culture and learning and adaptation on both sides affected the outcome of the Burma Campaign 1942–1945.
 The British 14th Army developed a military culture of learning and adaptation which led to their victory while the Imperial Japanese Army had an existing military culture based upon tenets of Bushido, which constrained their ability to learn and adapt and in turn led to their defeat.

-Part two of a two-part article written by Professor Joseph L. Strange, Marine Corps War College and COL Richard Iron, British Army.
+Part one of a two-part article written by Professor Joseph L. Strange, Marine Corps War College and COL Richard Iron, British Army.

 This paper explores what Clausewitz really meant by the term “center of gravity”.
 The authors propose that he intended it to be a strength, either moral or physical, and a dynamic and powerful agent in its own right.
 The authors also suggest that the current Joint and NATO definition of center of gravity is incorrect, implying it to be a source of strength, and that this mis-definition has been responsible for much of the confusion about the concept that exists today.